 This was not an easy task, in part due to the virtually constant changes in presentation style and format in the tables used to present the data (which appeared first in the 1981 report).
 For example, even between the 14th (2005) and 15th (2009) meeting reports, the population data table presents the subpopulations in different order and swaps the position of two critical columns (“status” and “observed or predicted trend”), making it extremely difficult for readers to do a quick comparison between years.

 So I simplified the 2009 table (the most recent available), leaving out the future predictions as irrelevant to questions about current status.
 I included some population estimates and status assessments from previous reports to show the changes over time (where available).
-The full summary table, designated Table 1, PBS Table 1 Oct 20_PBSG 2009 status summary is available as a pdf. [update 2013 - see revised version above].
-However, in this format, it still spans two pages, so I composed another table that contains the 2009 status information only (2009 is the most recent available), see Table 2 below.
+The full summary table, designated Table 1, is provided here as a pdf. [update 2013 - this is Version 3].
+However, in this format, it still spans two pages, so I composed another table that contains the 2009 status information only (2009 is the most recent available), see Table 2, version 3 below.
 Viewing the data this way may surprise you.

 The meeting reports I examined are listed below, with the reference to the published proceedings in brackets (all of which are available here).
 Each of these documents contains updates from the member countries (USSR/Russia, Denmark (for Greenland), Norway, USA and Canada) on polar bear management and research since the last meeting as well as a population status table.
 Even though technically each of the member country reports are written by named authors, I will refer here only to the page in the edited report (listed in the ‘references’ section below)(note the 1985 report had no status table):